Avnet/Ultra96-PYNQ/README.md

 ### Step 1: Clone and configure the Ultra96 repository

 Retrieve the Ultra96 PYNQ board git into a new directory somewhere outside the PYNQ git directory.
-You can define the path to this new directoy (adjust this path if you want).
+You can define the path to this new directory as shown (adjust this path if you like).

 ```shell
 export LOCAL_ULTRA96=$(pwd)/ultra96-pynq-git
 ```

-Then we can clone the repository, and setup Ultra96-PYNQ git to work on a branch (for example,`image_v2.6.0`).
+Then clone the repository and setup Ultra96-PYNQ git to work on a branch (for example, `image_v2.6.0`).

 ```shell
 git clone https://github.com/Avnet/Ultra96-PYNQ.git $LOCAL_ULTRA96